Physical Science Honors EVP (PHSC150e)

 Limited availability: see course times below – VRP available!

 This course is designed to prepare students for future high school science courses with an introduction to a variety of topics such as the physics of motion, chemistry, and energy.
 Students will learn and practice experimental procedures using household chemicals and supplies.
 Students will complete several research projects on the periodic table and digital and analog signals, and will apply scientific ideas learned as they design and build two projects related to motion and energy.
 As honors students they will be expected to design, conduct, and evaluate their own experiment.
+This course has a lab component.

 This course is a part of the honors track, and intentional focus will be on the required knowledge and critical thinking and analytical skills to prepare a student to be successful in future upper level and Advanced Placement® (AP®) courses.